-Note Out if the grant of Rs 360 Million, grant of Rs 295.76 Million is received and the company is in the process of receiving the balance amount of Rs 64.24 million
+Note Out of the grant of Rs 360 Million, grant of Rs 295.76 Million is received and the company is in the process of receiving the balance amount of Rs 64.24 million

-P 44 Corporate Social Resonsibility y Expenditure
+43 Corporate Social I Resonsibility Expenditure

-Corporate Social Resonanting Enganeers March 31,2020 (INR in Million) March 31,2019 (INR in Million) Amount Regired to be Spent as per Section 135 of the Act Amount spend during the year on 3.02 2.11 (i) Construction/Acquisition of the asset (ii) On the purpose other than (i) above 0.02 -
+March 31, (INR in Mi March 31, 2020 (INR in Million) Amount Required to be Spent as per Section 135 of the Act 3.89 3.02 Amount spend during the year on 3.89 (i) Construction/Acquisition of the asset - (ii) On the purpose other than (i) above - 0.02

-- 45 The company has assessed the possible effects that may result from the pandemic relating to Covid-19 on the carrying amounts of Toll collection rights and amortisation thereof and provision for major maintenance obligation.
+- The COVID-19 pandemic is rapidly spreading across the world as well as in India and has caused shutdown across the country.
+The Company has 44 resumed operations in a phased manner in line with the directives of the Government of India.
+The management has made initial assessment of likely adverse impact on business, and believes that the impact may not be significant over the terms of its contracts.
+The Company is in the process of filing of claims for appropriate relief as per the terms of concession agreement with AUDA and has also availed the relief provided by its lenders by way of moratorium on certain principal / interest payment.
 In developing the assumptions relating to the possible future uncertainties in the global economic conditions because of this pandemic, the company, as at date of approval of these financial statements has used corroborative information.
 As on current date, the company has concluded that the impact of Covid-19 is not material based on the evaluations.
-Due to the nature of the pandemic, the company will continue to monitor developments to identify significant uncertainties in future periods, if any. - 46 Previous year figures have been regrouped / reclassified wherever necessary, to facilitate comparability with current year's classification.
+Due to the nature of the pandemic, the company will continue to monitor developments to identify significant uncertainties in future periods, if any.
+The management does not see any long term risks in the Company's ability to continue as a going concern and meeting its liabilities as and when they - 45 Previous Year Figures have been regrouped / reclassified wherever necessary, to facilitate comparability with current year's classification.

-As per our report of even date attached For S G D G & Associates LLP Chartered Accountants ICAI Firm Registration No. W100188
+As per our report of even date For S G D G & Associates LLP

-For & On behalf of the Board of Directors of Ahmedabad Ring Road Infrastructure Limited
+For & on behalf of the Board of Directors of Ahmedabad Ring Road Infrastructure Limited